-Bringing decentralized periphery into new dimensions: With the launch of the M100, Bachmann delivers an I/O system which, thanks to its uncompromising robustness, fits perfectly into the Bachmann portfolio.
-But not only that – the M100’s compact dimensions also open up completely new possibilities for machine and plant builders.
+Decentralized periphery on an outstanding level: With the launch of the M100, Bachmann delivers an I/O system which – thanks to its uncompromising robustness – complements the Bachmann portfolio perfectly.
+But not only that – the M100’s compact dimensions push the boundaries for machine and plant builders.

-Modular machine concepts in demanding environments significantly reduce the cost of variants.
-The decentralized positioning of I/O stations also reduces wiring effort, and therefore costs.
+Modular machine concepts in demanding environments significantly reduce the costs of variants.
+The decentralized positioning of I/O stations also reduces wiring efforts, and therefore costs.
 With the M100 I/O system, up to 744 digital or 372 analog channels per station can be positioned cost-effectively in the smallest possible space.

-For the first release, Bachmann has utilized EtherCAT as a standardized, real-time capable fieldbus.
+For the first release, Bachmann has implemented EtherCAT as a standardized, real-time capable fieldbus.
 The NEC102 IO node adapter maps the powerful and flexibly configurable M100 station to a standard EtherCAT interface.
-The operating modes of the M100 I/O modules are defined during the configuration and are available to both the M1 master and also to masters of other manufacturers.
-Thanks to distributed clocks on the EtherCAT stations that can also be synchronized with external time servers, the implementation of short control intervals across the entire control system is given.
+The operating modes of the M100 I/O modules are defined during the configuration and are available to both an M1 master as well as to masters of other manufacturers.
+Thanks to distributed clocks on the EtherCAT stations that can be synchronized with external time servers, the implementation of short control intervals across the entire control system is guaranteed.

-Bachmann adopted the most up-to-date approaches when designing the hardware platform: System architectures, processors, logic, and signal interfaces are based on the newest technologies and provide a backbone for minimal power loss, ultra-fast data transmission and next-generation IT security.
-Secure Boot initialization prevents any compromise to fieldbus hardware, and enables the secure integration of remote I/O stations into the automation network.
+The Bachmann hardware platform design is at the very latest state of the art: System architectures, processors, logic, and signal interfaces are based on the newest technologies and provide a backbone for minimal power loss, ultra-fast data transmission and next-generation IT security.
+Secure Boot initialization prevents the compromise of fieldbus hardware and allows for the secure integration of remote I/O stations into the automation network.